Skip to main content

 Course details

-Advances in fields such as Physics, Engineering, Earth Sciences or Finance are increasingly driven by experts in computational techniques.
-Notably, people skilled to write code for the most powerful computers in the world and skilled to process the biggest data sets in the world can truly make a difference.
+Developments in fields such physics, engineering, Earth sciences or finance are increasingly driven by experts in computational techniques.
+Those with the skills to write code for the most powerful computers in the world and to process the biggest data sets in the world have the potential to make a positive impact on issues relating to the Earth and its environment.

-Our suite of Masters in Scientific Computing and Data Analysis offers an application-focused course to deliver these skills with three interwoven strands:
+Our suite of Masters in Scientific Computing and Data Analysis (MISCADA) offers an application-focused course to deliver these skills with three interwoven strands:

 • Computer Science underpinnings of scientific computing (algorithms, data structures, implementation techniques, and computer tool usage)